ucdfr/psoc-usb-debug/README.md

 Prints a float to serial, followed by a line break.
 This will only print up to 5 places after the decimal point.
-This uses a quick method turning floats into printable characters, so there my be rounding issues.
+This uses a quick method turning floats into printable characters, so there may be rounding issues.
 For a more accurate print, use sprintf with floats enabled with the usb_put_str function.